sourcegraph/handbook/content/engineering/batch-changes/index.md

 Our two-week sprints start every other Wednesday.
 We follow this process:

-* Before the iteration begins, we do pre-planning to make the most of our the planning meeting:
+* Before the iteration (sprint N+1) begins, we do pre-planning to make the most of our the planning meeting:
-  * EM creates a [tracking issue](https://about.sourcegraph.com/handbook/engineering/tracking_issues) for the iteration which will track our progress through the iteration.
-EM also creates the milestone for sprint N+1 and a `planned/BatchersSprintN` label for things that didn't get finished in the previous sprint.
+  * EM creates the milestone for sprint N+1 and a `planned/BatchersSprintN` label for things that didn't get finished in the previous sprint.
   * Everyone on the team looks through [our backlog](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Ateam%2Fbatchers+milestone%3ABacklog) for any issues they think we should consider for the next sprint.
 To to so, add the issue to the "Needs prioritization" column of [our planning project](https://github.com/orgs/sourcegraph/projects/119).
-  * Everyone on the team looks through the current tracking issue for any issues they do not expect to finish by the end of the sprint (EOD Tuesday), and set the next sprint's milestone so they will show up on the new tracking issue.
-(Feel free to un-assign these if you wish.)
+  * Everyone on the team looks through our planning project for any issues they do not expect to finish by the end of the sprint (EOD Tuesday), and set the next sprint's milestone.
 Make sure to set the relevant `planned` label on issues that move to the next sprint, for tracking and accountability.
-  * Engineers add/refine estimates to issues in the new tracking issue and the planning project.
+  * Engineers add/refine estimates to issues in the planning project.
 All estimates in GitHub are assumed to be upper-bound estimates.
 (A missing estimate means "between 1 second and 1 trillion years.")
   * Everyone on the team reviews our [roadmap in Productboard](https://sourcegraph.productboard.com/roadmap/2263724-campaigns-releases) for the current/next release.

 * We then have our planning meeting to determine our common goals for the iteration.